rafaelromao/keyboards/docs/symbols.md

 - Holding the open curly braces key will insert it in the end of the line, after a space.
 It is usefull when coding, particularly when using VIM plugins.
 A similar behavior is also implemented for the semicolon key, but without the extra space.

  ### Numpad Layer
-- A dedicated Numpad layer can be activated from the Lower or Media layers.
+- A dedicated Numpad layer can be activated from the Macros or Media layers.
 - The left side of the Numpad layer contains function keys.
 - The right side of the Numpad layer contains number keys.